 About Steve Otis

-Steve has been the lead author of new laws on a variety of topics he has originated with a record for passing most of the bills he has introduced in recent years.
-In 2019 Steve passed a new law to reinstate landmark protections to guarantee commercial tenants access to the courts before a business could be evicted.
-Other legislation Steve passed included new laws concerning public safety, consumer rights and humane treatment of animals.
-These include legislation to make directing laser pointers at airplane cockpits illegal under state law, strengthen child labor law protections for minors working in the modeling industry, enact rules to prevent dangerous accidents from falling soccer goals, expand options for consumers holding annuities and increase the state penalty for stealing a pet, which had not been changed in over 40 years.
+Assemblyman Otis has also been the lead author of new laws on a variety of topics: legislation to make directing laser pointers at airplane cockpits illegal under state law, strengthening child labor law protections for minors working in the modeling industry, enacting rules to prevent dangerous accidents from falling soccer goals, expanding options for consumers holding annuities and increasing the state penalty for stealing a pet, which had not been changed in over 40 years.

-Steve sponsored a law to help in the identification of missing persons and the resolution of unsolved crimes.
+Assemblyman Otis sponsored a law to help in the identification of missing persons and the resolution of unsolved crimes.
 The new law, which went into effect on July 21, 2016, requires medical examiners to report information regarding unidentified remains to a US Department of Justice national missing persons database.
 Within a month of taking effect, the law was credited with the positive identification of a missing New Yorker.
-In 2017 he sponsored new legislation that was signed into law to expand notice of all missing persons cases to the federal database.
+In 2017 and 2018, new legislation sponsored by the Assemblyman was signed into law to expand notice of all missing persons cases to the federal database.

-Before joining the Assembly, Steve served as Mayor of the City of Rye for 12 years from 1998 to 2009.
-He is the longest-serving Mayor in the city’s history and is also a former President of the Westchester Municipal Officials Association, on whose executive committee he served from 2002 to 2012.
+Before joining the Assembly, Otis served as Mayor of the City of Rye for 12 years from 1998 to 2009.
+He is the longest-serving Mayor in the city’s history and is also a former president of the Westchester Municipal Officials Association, on whose executive committee he served from 2002 to 2012.

-In state government, Steve served as long-time Counsel and Chief of Staff to Senator Suzi Oppenheimer until his election to the Assembly.
-Before joining Senator Oppenheimer in 1985, he served as Senate Fellow and Legislative Director to State Senator Jeremy S. Weinstein from 1980 to1985.
+In state government, Assemblyman Otis served as long-time Counsel and Chief of Staff to Senator Suzi Oppenheimer until his election to the Assembly.
+Before joining Senator Oppenheimer in 1985, Otis served as Senate Fellow and Legislative Director to State Senator Jeremy S. Weinstein from 1980 to1985.

 The Assemblyman is a graduate of Hobart & William Smith Colleges and holds a master’s degree in public administration from NYU and a law degree from Hofstra University School of Law.